yuhaolan/dust_project/users/yuhao_lan/src/README.txt

 Parameters:
 	target_date: this is the specific date we want to search
 Functionality:
-	This function takes specific date as input and file the target longitude and latitude from file ’Training_Data.csv’
+	This function takes a specific date as input and find the target longitude and latitude from file ’Training_Data.csv’

 Return:
 	1.Longitude: this is the target longitude for the date